Associate Professor

 CV / Biography

-A list of Findlay’s most significant publications is to be found below.
-Much of Findlay’s research to date has focussed on mens rea – the fault element in crime – and particularly recklessness and negligence.
-His 2016 monograph, Culpable Carelessness: Recklessness and Negligence in the Criminal Law was published by Cambridge University Press.
-It was reviewed by Dr Andrew Cornford (Edinburgh) in the Criminal Law Review, Professor Kimberly Kessler Ferzan (Virginia) in the Modern Law Review, Professor Jonathan Herring (Oxford) in the Law Quarterly Review, and Professor Alexander Sarch (Surrey) in Criminal Law and Philosophy.
-His research has also appeared in leading journals including the Cambridge Law Journal, Criminal Law and Philosophy, the Modern Law Review, and the Oxford Journal of Legal Studies, as well as in edited collections of essays published by leading legal publishers such as Cambridge University Press, Hart, and Oxford University Press.
+A list of my most significant publications is to be found below.
+Much of my research to date has focussed on mens rea – the fault element in crime – and particularly recklessness and negligence.
+My 2016 monograph, Culpable Carelessness: Recklessness and Negligence in the Criminal Law was published by Cambridge University Press.
+My research has also appeared in leading journals including the Cambridge Law Journal, Criminal Law and Philosophy, the Modern Law Review, and the Oxford Journal of Legal Studies, as well as in edited collections of essays published by leading legal publishers such as Cambridge University Press, Hart Publishing, and Oxford University Press.
+My research has been cited by the Court of Appeal (Criminal Division) (sexual behaviour evidence), the New Zealand Supreme Court (the mens rea of attempts), the Hong Kong Court of Final Appeal (the history of complicity liability), and in successive editions of the Scottish Jury Manual (breach of the peace).

 Publications